CHRISTIANPAPERS.NET

 Should church leaders (or pastors) be paid?
 If not, how do we make sense of passages cited in their defense?
 This paper expounds the way leaders could draw support from churches, to include a refined exegesis of 1 Timothy 5.

-I’m also fortunate to know a sincere group of believers near St. Louis, MO who do care.
-Two in particular have shared their research and articles at biblestudying.net.
-To say they helped me develop effective study skills would be an understatement.
-I try to put them to work in my writing.
+I know a sincere group of believers near St. Louis, Missouri who do care.
+Two in particular (contributors at biblestudying.net) have sharpened me through their own research and writing.
+To say they shaped my study method would be an understatement.
+I try to put those skills to work here.

-Life is difficult and our interests compete, but nothing surpasses the joy of knowing Jesus.
+Life is difficult, and our interests compete.
+But nothing surpasses the joy of knowing Jesus and learning how to walk in the light.

-These papers are just spiffed up versions of a much less attractive process going on behind the scenes, the toilsome and indelicate manner in which men work out their faith.
+These papers are just spiffed-up versions of a much less attractive process happening behind the scenes: the toilsome and indelicate manner in which men work out their faith.

 RM Barnes